nju-websoft/SR3/README.md

 ## Quickstart

 Dataset could be download from [link](https://github.com/nju-websoft/GeoSEQA).

+### external knowledge

+geoname_merge_zhjian.csv: We  import  the  GeoNames  knowledge base which describes 465 thousand locations with 4.65  million  triple-structured  geographical  facts.
+Besides,  we  link  each  location  with  its  K ̈oppen-Geiger  climate  type,  which  is  then  mapped  to  aclimate  type  defined  in  China’s  high-school  geography textbook.
+The file could be download from [link](https://drive.google.com/file/d/107qItFVDlTUPJXkJArpoKfPCpV3bFecX/view?usp=sharing)

+title.csv and summary.csv in BaiduBaike.zip: title and summary of Baidu Baike.
+These files could be download from [link](https://drive.google.com/file/d/18Xzn0of7S-EoeqBVX8iIEyKfa40hoKYu/view?usp=sharing).

-External knowledge needs to be imported into the database
+External knowledge needs to be imported into the database.

 ### step1: sentence retrieve